-To be considered for regular admission status in the program, a student must hold a bachelor’s degree and have earned at least a 3.0 grade-point average in previous academic work.
+To be considered for regular admission status in the program, a student must hold a bachelor’s degree.
 Admission is based primarily on the applicant’s statement of academic objectives, record of prior studies at the undergraduate or graduate level, and references from persons familiar with the applicant’s work.
 Evidence of preparation for graduate study may include substantial work in American Studies or related fields, such as American history, literature, art, media, sociology, anthropology, political science, journalism, or interdisciplinary studies.

 Required Application Materials

 - A completed application form and non-refundable application fee submitted online to Graduate Admissions.
 The application fee - $65 for domestic applicants, $85 for international applicants - is paid via secure server.

 - A copy or scan of official transcripts from each college and post-secondary institution you have attended.
 Copies of official transcripts should be uploaded directly to the online application.
 If admitted, applicants will be required to submit official, sealed transcripts directly to the Office of Graduate Admissions within the first semester of enrollment in the program.